-Most recently, Pinto in October 2017 assisted Casey in recovering $17 million for a truck driver who was paralyzed after a defective crane lifting 3,500 pounds of concrete block collapsed at a construction site, striking him on the head.
+Most recently, Pinto, now a partner, assisted Casey in recovering $17 million for a truck driver who was paralyzed after a defective crane lifting 3,500 pounds of concrete block collapsed at a construction site, striking him on the head.
 The Philadelphia product liability / workplace injury case settled for all of the available insurance coverage (read about the case).

 Pinto recently assisted Casey in reaching a confidential settlement against Geisinger Health System on behalf of the late Dr. Jennifer Sidari, a 26-year-old physician from Northeast Pennsylvania who died of a blood clot as she was just embarking on a promising career as a physician.
 In the highly publicized case, Pinto assisted Casey in all phases of discovery during the nearly two years of litigation as well as the week-long wrongful death trial before the confidential settlement was reached (read about the case here).

 Pinto has assisted Casey and Feller in a string of landmark victories on behalf of some of the firm’s most vulnerable clients—young children and infants who have suffered devastating injuries, such as brain damage, paralysis or death from bacterial or viral infections that failed to be appropriately treated or diagnosed by medical providers.